-12.1 Ecotoxicity (aquatic and terrestrial, where available)
+12.1 Ecotoxicity (aguatic and terrestrial, where available)

 Data values are expressed as zinc ion or boron equivalents.
 To convert to this product divide the zinc equivalent by 0.301, divide the boron equivalent by 0.149.
 Studies judged to be unreliable or with insufficient information to evaluate are not included.
+All toxicity values are reported as added concentrations, i.e. with subtraction of the background concentration of zinc or boron in the test media.